Seb-klay/chat/README.md

 - [x] Making the new chatbots communicate with the app
 - [x] Create a feature to choose the model on the interface
 - [x] Add docker-compose file to project that gives the image of the 3 containers and run them
-- [ ] Run a DB on Docker to store conversations
+- [x] Run a DB on Docker to store conversations
-- [ ] Add storing layer
+- [x] Add storing layer
 - [ ] Add identifying layer to identify user and store conversation on his account
+- [ ] Finish function "create conversation"
 - [ ] Create feature (sidebar) to choose the conversation on the interface
+- [ ] Add function abort message
 - [ ] Update interface (general UI : headers, conversation section, selection button, etc.)
+- [ ] Error handling
 - [ ] Handle logs using promtail and loki (grafana)
 - [ ] Implement backup solution for data